vippsas/vipps-login-api/vipps-login-api.md

 #### Token endpoint

-For the `/token` endpoint you should authenticate using an access token.
+For the `/token` endpoint, you should authenticate using an access token.
 Regular `client_secret_basic` or `client_secret_post` does not work for partner key integration.

 1. Fetch [access_token](https://vippsas.github.io/vipps-developer-docs/api/access-token#tag/Authorization-Service/operation/fetchAuthorizationTokenUsingPost)
-2. Use the access token in the `Authorization` header `Bearer access-token`.
+2. Use the access token in the `Authorization` header, `Bearer access-token`.
-3. Add the `Merchant-Serial-Number` header with the target merchant serial number
+3. Add the `Merchant-Serial-Number` header with the target merchant serial number.

 **Example request:**